Need a crash course on Bitcoin layers?

 How Are Ordinals Different From Other NFTs?

-At first glance, ordinals share some similarities with other NFTs, such as those found on Ethereum, but it’s worth pointing out a couple important differences with their structure.
+At first glance, ordinals share some similarities with other NFTs, such as those found on Ethereum or Solana, but it’s worth pointing out a couple important differences with their structure.

 Source